LeetLLM

 On-device runtimes: the real deployment surface

-Once you have weights, you still have to run them efficiently on the target's silicon.
-Four practical options dominate 2024-2026 edge deployments:
+Once you have weights, you still have to run them on the target's silicon.
+Candidate runtime families include the options below; supported operators, packaging, and acceleration paths must be checked against the runtime release and device:

 Power, thermal, and privacy constraints are first-class requirements